Occupational Health and Safety

 Accident Investigation

-(5) Minor injury: occupational accidents that do not cause lost workdays.
+(5) Minor Injuries: Occupational accidents that do not result in lost workdays.

 Image